 Banh Cam (Vietnamese Deep-Fried Sesame Balls with Sweet Mung Bean Filling)

 I've been trying to perfect Banh Cam (Vietnamese Orange Sesame Balls with Sweet Mung Bean Filling) for the longest time.
 This would be attempt #5 and now I feel confident to post the recipe.
-Banh Cam or Banh Ran is a deep-fried Vietnamese dessert.
-The filling is sweet mung bean paste with shredded coconuts.
-It is rolled into small balls and encased in a dough of glutinous rice flour.
-The balls are then rolled in sesame seeds then deep-fried.
+Banh Cam or Banh Ran is a deep-fried Vietnamese dessert with a sweet mung bean paste, sometimes with shredded coconuts.
+The filling is encased in a dough of glutinous rice flour then rolled in sesame seeds and deep-fried.
 The result is a crunchy outer layer with a sticky and sweet inside.
 It's the perfect dessert, snack or breakfast.
 Like all things fried, It's best served right after frying while it's still crunchy.

 The trickiest part of this recipe is the dough.
 It has to be glutinous on the inside and crunchy on the outside.
 This means it has to have perfect ratio of glutinous rice flour vs regular rice flour vs potato starch.
 Another tricky part is handling the dough.
 It needs to be not-too-sticky to handle but also sticky enough to have the sesame seeds stick on the outside.
 With all these tricky parts, I almost gave up.
 I mumbled some not-so-lady-like words under my breath as I started all over.
 Finally, on attempt #5, I was satisfied.

 1 bag of peeled split mung beans (about 2 cups, presoak in warm water overnight before use)